 ADHD Tips For Parents

-Guest Blogger Jaclyn Swhear, MSW, LISW Senior Therapist
+Guest Blogger Jaclyn Swhear, MSW, LISW-S Senior Specialist, Center of Excellence

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that impacts a person’s ability to pay attention, their self-control, and the executive functioning part of their brain.
-ADHD can cause challenges for a child’s school performance, ability to make friends, ability to finish tasks at home and school, and make it more difficult to control emotions.
+ADHD can cause challenges to a child’s school performance, ability to make friends, and ability to finish tasks at home and school and make it more difficult to control emotions.
 It can be difficult for families to know what to do next.

 My child has been diagnosed with ADHD.
 Now what?